Table of Contents

 Hi [name],

-I noticed you’re issuing a refund request for [product/service].
-I’m sorry to hear we weren’t able to meet your expectations, and I’ll get the refund process moving right away.
+I noticed you’re requesting a refund for [product/service].
+I’m sorry we weren’t able to meet your expectations, and I’ll get the refund process moving right away.

 Is there something we could have done better?
-Or were there any features that the product was missing that would have been satisfactory?
-We’re always looking for customer feedback we can use to improve, so anything you can tell us is helpful.
+Were there features the product was missing?
+We’re always looking for feedback to improve, so anything you can share helps.

-I’m also enclosing instructions on how to return your product to us directly.
+I’ve enclosed instructions on how to return your product.

 [name]